nurbakyt-14/task/README.md

- Practice7&8 - Phonebook with PostgreSQL
+ Practice 8 - PostgreSQL functions and procedures